Understanding The FCC’s New Online Privacy Rules

 The FCC’s decision outlines the type of information that’s considered sensitive, and some of it should come as no surprise.
 For example, an ISP needs to get your permission before sharing details about your health, children, finances or precise geo-location.
 A Social Security number is also off-limits without consent.

-Other types of sensitive data protected by this rule include historical information about how you use apps, your browsing history and the content of your online communications.
+Other data protected by this rule include historical information about how you use apps, browsing history and your online communications.

 What About Non-Sensitive Information?